 Why do I need a DIFC Will?

-If you are a non-Muslim and you die without a registered non-Muslim Will, your assets in the UAE will be distributed according to Shari’ah /Islamic law and not necessarily in accordance with your wishes.
-For example, the most a wife with children can inherit upon the death of her husband is 1/8th of her husband’s assets.
-A husband in the same position can inherit a maximum of ¼ of his wife’s assets.
+If you are a non-Muslim and you die without a registered non-Muslim Will, your assets in the UAE will be distributed according to UAE pre-determined formula and not necessarily in accordance with your wishes.

-The DIFC Wills Service Centre mirrors the common law jurisdiction of England and Wales and provides for testamentary freedom as opposed to the forced heirship regime under Sharia law.
+The DIFC Wills Service Centre mirrors the common law jurisdiction of England and Wales and provides for testamentary freedom as opposed to the pre-determined formula under UAE law.

 What are the types of DIFC Wills?